JuliaLang/julia/doc/stdlib/parallel.rst

    Edge triggering means that only tasks waiting at the time ``notify`` is called can be woken up.
 For level-triggered notifications, you must keep extra state to keep track of whether a notification has happened.
-   The ``RemoteRef`` type does this, and so can be used for level-triggered events.
+   The ``Channel`` type does this, and so can be used for level-triggered events.

 .. function:: notify(condition, val=nothing; all=true, error=false)